Public Networking

 To assign a domain to your service, go to your service's settings, find the Networking -> Public Networking section, and choose Generate Domain.

-Automated prompt
+Automated Prompt

 If Railway detects that a deployed service is listening correctly (as described above), you will see a prompt on the service tile in the canvas, and within the service panel.